Amy co-anchors 7 News at 6, 7 and 11 weeknight newscasts and on the CW at 10.

-Amy co-anchors 7 On Your Side at 5, 6, 7 and 11, and solo-anchors the interactive “7 On Your Side at 10 on CW 62.”
+Amy co-anchors 7 News at 6, 7 and 11, and solo-anchors the interactive “7 News at 10 on CW 62.”
 You can stream behind scenes with Amy on the brand new FACEBOOK LIVE on her fan page weeknights at 10.
 She also uses the popular apps Periscope and Meerkat at 10, where she brings her concept of #2WayNews to life.

 The SC Broadcaster’s association named Amy Anchor of the Year in 2012 and she was nominated again in 2014 by the Radio and Television and Digital News Association of the Carolinas.

 A desire for next level interaction led this Emmy award winning anchor to create her #7Newsies blogsite.
 Using hashtags like:#7Cam, #7moms, #7inspire, #Ask7, #7LoseIt and her What’s Up Y’all Twitter account.
 On the blog Amy is creating a home on the web for great stories you might otherwise miss, as you click through each TAB.